Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading: Methods

 We consider two types of mobility: commuting pattern between Provinces and long-range mobility.
 The former is directly obtained from the $2011$ census data in the ISTAT database \cite{Istat}, which has been validated and adopted to model mobility in recent works on COVID-19 \cite{gatto2020spread}.
 Comprehensive data on long-range mobility is not available.
 We estimate it as follows.
 For each province, we consider the number of nights spent in accommodation facilities over the period from February to May 2011, which represents the destinations of travellers \cite{Istat}.
 Origins are estimated based on the flows between macro-regions \cite{Istat}.
 Assuming uniformity within each macro-region, we set the origins proportional to the population of each Province.
 Finally, $W$ is obtained by combining the two origin-destination matrices (Fig.~\ref{fig:heat}).
 The mobility parameter $b$ is estimated as the fraction of population that moves outside their Province, using data from \cite{Istat}.

 NPIs are implemented as follows.
 At $t=t_0$, we set $\alpha=\beta = 1$.
 Then, based on empirical data \cite{pepe2020covid}, we consider a linear decrease along $15$ days to reach a value $\alpha_{\text{low}}$.
 Such a decrease begins on 5th March (day of the enforcement of the first social distancing measures) and ended on 20th March (when a severe lockdown is enacted).
-Similar, $\beta$ is reduced to $\beta_{\text{low}}$.
-Based on \cite{pepe2020covid}, we determined that this switch occurred on 1st March for macro-regions \emph{North-East}, \emph{North-West} and \emph{Centre}, and on 7th March for \emph{South} and \emph{Islands}.
+Similar, $\beta$ is reduced to $\beta_{\text{low}}$. {As suggested in \cite{pepe2020covid}, mobility restrictions have not been implemented uniformly county-wide: changes were enacted} on 1st March for macro-regions \emph{North-East}, \emph{North-West} and \emph{Centre}, and on 7th March for \emph{South} and \emph{Islands}.
 The values of $\alpha_{\text{low}}$ and $\beta_{\text{low}}$ are identified from epidemic data.